Stripped-Envelope Supernovae for QCD Axion Detection

 These expressions capture the parametric dependence; for our detailed calculations, we use numerical solutions of \hbox{$a$--$\gamma$} conversion in a dipole field, assumed orthogonal to the line of sight.
 We also include non-linear QED refraction in the strong $B$ field, which for Ibc progenitors can be so intense as to affect the conversion probability, as seen in the dent of the lower green curve in Fig.~\ref{fig:HotBounds}.

 To probe the QCD axion, the most interesting regime is the massive one, where $|\Delta_a|R\gg 1$.
 Due to the characteristic $m_a$ dependence of the conversion probability, the sensitivity band is parallel to the axion line (Fig.~\ref{fig:HotBounds}).
-Axion--photon conversion is now local and thus depends only on the surface magnetic field.
+Axion-photon conversion is now local, and thus, depends only on the surface magnetic field.

-\textbf{\textit{Observational status of magnetic fields.}}---Strip\-ped-envelope SN progenitors are generally thought to be Wolf--Rayet (WR) stars---massive stars that have lost their hydrogen (or even helium) envelopes through stellar winds or interactions in binary systems.
+\textbf{\textit{Observational status of magnetic fields}}---Strip\-ped-envelope SN progenitors are generally thought to be Wolf-Rayet (WR) stars---massive stars that have lost their hydrogen (or even helium) envelopes through stellar winds or interactions in binary systems.
 Wind broadening of emission lines is the main challenge to reliable $B$-field detection.
 For 11~WR stars, Ref.~\cite{2014ApJ...781...73D} finds marginal detection of hundreds of G in three of them, and upper bounds of 500~G for the others.
 Refs.~\cite{2016MNRAS.458.3381H,2020MNRAS.499L.116H,2023MNRAS.524L..21J} also measure $B$ fields of hundreds of G, but explicitly warn that these pertain only to the regions where the lines are formed, i.e., significantly outside of the progenitor.
 Hence, the surface field is likely much larger.
 In 2023, a stunning value of 43~kG was reported from the surface of HD~45166~\cite{2023Sci...381..761S}.
 It thus appears likely that WR stars may exhibit coherent surface $B$ fields from hundreds of G to tens~of~kG.

 Comparing with RSGs, the most common SN progenitors, the few reported fields are all in the range 1--10\,G (Ref.~\cite{2017A&A...603A.129T} and references); historically, the first case was Betelgeuse~\cite{2010A&A...516L...2A}.
 Dorch~\cite{Dorch:2004af} has proposed that these fields may originate from the saturation of a dynamo mechanism to super-equipartition in the convective mantle.
 Surface patches could then even reach up to 500\,G, but the filling fraction is small.
 The field is highly intermittent, with a large fraction of the surface having 50\,G, and perhaps 10\% above 100\,G. It appears fair to say that RSGs tend to have weak coherent $B$ fields, with local small-scale values perhaps reaching up to 100\,G.